 YES.
-Chick Chat by HGNA for 4th and 5th grade girls has been updated and renamed Compass for Girls.
+Chick Chat by HGNA for 4th and 5th grade girls was updated and renamed Compass for Girls.
 It was created by Navigate Adolescence, which was formerly called HGNA.
 Trek for Girls replaced Chick Chat for 6th-grade girls, and Trek is offered in autumn.

 Navigate Adolescence, Inc., (formerly Helping Girls Navigate Adolescence, Inc.), is a nonprofit organization devoted to providing kids and their parents the tools needed to navigate adolescence with confidence, resilience, and kindness.
 HGNA changed its name to reflect that they are now offering programs for boys and for girls.

-Compass for Girls and Compass for Boys are both being offered on January 26, 2019 (with a rescheduling date of Feb.
-2, 2019, in case of extreme weather conditions) at Geneva Middle School South.
+Compass for Girls and Compass for Boys are both being offered on the same day, Saturday, February 5, 2022.
 However, they are SEPARATE PROGRAMS with different curricula designed specifically for girls and for boys.
 Females will facilitate the Compass for Girls program.
 Males will facilitate the Compass for Boys program.
 High school volunteers assisting with any groups for girls will be high school girls.
 High school volunteers assisting with any groups for boys will be high school boys.

 Please note, however, that early registration is encouraged as it allows us greater lead-time in hiring facilitators and recruiting volunteers, and gives us greater leverage in negotiating discounts for food and supplies — adding to the overall success of the event, while keeping costs to a minimum.

-Your $35* Compass registration fee includes: four 75-minute break-out sessions led by professional facilitators discussing topics surrounding social and emotional subjects such as friendships, self-discovery, and self-care.
-Additionally, each girl will receive a healthy and delicious snack and lunch, a t-shirt, and a take-home journal!
+Your Compass registration fee includes: four breakout sessions led by professional facilitators discussing topics surrounding social and emotional subjects such as friendships, self-discovery, and self-care.
+Additionally, each girl will receive a t-shirt, materials for workshop activities, crafts and a Compass journal.

 *Please note: Fee reductions are available based on need.

 Yes!
-The Compass for Girls curriculum, like Chick Chat’s curriculum, is grade-specific.
+The Compass for Girls curriculum is grade-specific.
 Girls may attend in one or, preferably, both grades.